FACTORING BLOG

 Average Hourly Earnings

-According to the Bureau of Labor Statistics’ (BLS) January 10th report, the average hourly earnings for all employees in the United States stands at $35.69, up from $35.46 two months prior.
+According to the Bureau of Labor Statistics’ (BLS) March 7th report, the average hourly earnings for all employees in the United States rose to $35.93, up from $35.46 in November 2024.
 This average includes all industries, skills, and employee levels.
-Over the past 12 months, average hourly earnings have risen 3.9%.
-Minimum wage has increased or will increase in 23 states in 2025, which is likely to cause a ripple effect and impact wages all around.
-See the Map of 2025 Minimum Wage Increases.
+Over the past 12 months, average hourly earnings have risen 4%.

 Contract Staffing Employment

-According to the American Staffing Association contract staffing employment for the four weeks ending December 29th, 2024, was down 8.5% year over year with a staffing index of 84.
+According to the American Staffing Association, contract staffing employment jobs for the four weeks ending 2/23/2025 were down 8.4% year over year with a staffing index of 83.
+In June of 2006 ASA established an index baseline of 100.
+ASA Economists predict staffing employment to contract by 6.1% in Q12025, and as the economy stabilizes, this will reverse.

 Temporary Help Penetration Rate